Houlbrooke History, Family Crest & Coats of Arms

 Early Notables of the Houlbrooke family (pre 1700)

-More information is included under the topic Early Houlbrooke Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Houlbrooke Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Houlbrooke family to Ireland
+Migration of the Houlbrooke family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first Houlbrookes to arrive in North America: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.
+Research into passenger and immigration lists has revealed some of the very first Houlbrookes to arrive in North America: Thomas Holbrook settled in Boston, Massachusetts in 1630; Charles Holbrick settled in Washington, Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.